centrahq/api-documentation/pages/07.support/01.rules-for-partners/docs.md

 child_type: docs
 ---

-Let's talk about some rules we strive to keep when working with our Partners
+Let's talk about some rules we strive to keep when working with our Partners.
+We hope to build efficient and professional relations, resulting in creating more integrations for more Customers.

 ## How we work - general rules

 #### Philosophy #1: We are here to help

 Centra is great.
 We love our product, and we want to convince you about it.

+On our Customer's side, we do that by guiding each new brand into configuring and using Centra in the way appropriate for their Products and sales logistics, including config like Products catalog, shipping options, taxes appropriate to their Markets, Warehouse and Stock configuration, currencies, languages and translations.
+After initial onboarding, it is the responsibility of the Customer to keep their data updated with new Products, Markets, etc. Therefore, as an Integration Partner, you can and should expect the data to be provided by the Customer.

+On our Partner's side, we love sharing our knowledge, guides we wrote for different features, Swaggers and changelogs, and any piece of knowledge you may need to properly build and test your integration.
+Whether you are building a website, an app, ERP integration, pick-and-pack Warehouse integration, or simply playing with our brand new GraphQL API, we either have or should have a place in our docs where you can find what you're looking for.
+And if we don't - that's why we want to be able to talk to all of you directly in Slack.
+We would also like to invite you to our Partner webinars, where we demo the Centra UI as well as the most commonly used APIs and their functions.
+And that's actually the order we'd like to do that - first, we'll ask you to familiarize yourself with Centra basics, so that you understand the idea of how it works, and once you do, and can follow our specific docs to solve your use cases, then we will be happy to help you out in direct Slack support.
+Because of the sheer amount of Customers and Partners we need to talk to each day, we hope you understand why we like to work this way.

 #### Philosophy #2: Instead of solving every problem for you, we prefer to educate you on how to solve it yourself